raganwald/presentations/optimism.md

 ---

+### summary
 # Personal vs. Impersonal

 ^ So there's the first axis, *personal vs. impersonal*.
 We can listen to someone's explanations for why things happened in their life, and we can decide whether their explanations tend to be more personal or impersonal.
 In other words, we can *measure* personalization.

-^ Dr. Seligman did exactly that: He gathered lots of subjects and measured their personalziation using objective criteria.
+^ Dr. Seligman did exactly that: He gathered lots of subjects and measured their personalization using objective criteria.
 He also measured their moods using standard criteria and furthermore, he measured their success in life, and the results were very interesting.

 ^ So, the obvious question to ask is, **Are optimists more or less likely to "take things personally?"**

 ^ I'm not going to say what he says just yet, but when I was reading about this in the book, I didn't know what to think.
 If you read books by self-help gurus, a lot of them talk quite a bit about taking responsibility for everything that happens in your life.
 It seems they advocate taking everything personally.

 ^ Yet people who "take things too personally" are often morose, depressed, and defensive.
-It feels like a paradox: Happy, successful people take responsibility for their lives, while many depressed, uunsuccesful people think they are the cause of the unhappiness in their lives.
+It feels like a paradox: Happy, successful people take responsibility for their lives, while many depressed, unsuccessful people think they are the cause of the unhappiness in their lives.

 ^ We'll come back to Dr. Seligman's answer after discussing the other two axes.